ShreyanDev5/financial-advisor/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License
+## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.
+Distributed under the MIT License.
+See `LICENSE` for more information.